Space Cats

-Space Cats is a 1991–92 American animated comedy television series (with some live-action puppetry sequences) created by Paul Fusco, that aired on Saturday mornings on NBC from September 14, 1991 to July 25, 1992.
+Space Cats is a 1991 American animated comedy television series (with some live-action puppetry sequences) created by Paul Fusco, that aired on Saturday mornings on NBC from September 14 to December 14, 1991.
 It depicts alien felines helping mankind.

 Charles Nelson Reilly made brief but memorable appearances in each episode as D.O.R.C.

 Plot

 The Space Cats come from a planet called Trygliceride-7, ruled by a being named D.O.R.C. (short for Disembodied Omnipotent Ruler of Cats) which can be described as a disembodied, bespectacled, human head with a funny voice and green skin.
 The Space Cats station themselves on Earth in an underground base with a garbage can as its only access.
 A live-action segment is shown, where various Space Cats are seen on duty.

 D.O.R.C. describes each mission to the team's leader Captain Catgut.
 The animated segment is then shown where Captain Catgut sends the team of Tom, Scratch and Sniff out to work.
 At the end of each episode, the group gives the viewers a moral, then wrap up the episode vocalizing the Charge music and shouting out their team name.
-This was spoofed, when one Space Cat says the moral is for kids to stop watching TV and go read a book, the other two angrily remark that if that is taken seriously it would result in their own cancellation.
+This was spoofed, when one Space Cat says the moral is for kids to stop watching TV and go read a book, the other two angrily remark that if that is taken seriously it would result in their own cancellation, in which it did end after July 1992 as these results were disputed by Federal Communications Commission.